 Here are some suggestions:

-Continuing this artistic endeavor, the Uffizi gallery is the next logical place of interest to visit; this grand building boasts an astonishing collection of artworks, ranging from the Middle ages until more recent times.
-Works by famous artists such as Caravaggio, Leonardo and Giotto line the walls of the breath-taking sixteenth-century building, designed by Vasari.
-Much like Galleria dell’Accademia, it is worth considering booking your tickets in advance, as there can be immense ques and crowds once in the Uffizi, ultimately making it less enjoyable and more frustrating.
+Continuing this artistic endeavor, the Uffizi Gallery is the next logical place of interest to visit; this grand building boasts an astonishing collection of artworks, ranging from the Middle Ages until more recent times.
+Works by famous artists such as Caravaggio, Leonardo, and Giotto line the walls of the breathtaking sixteenth-century building, designed by Vasari.
+Much like Galleria dell’Accademia, it is worth considering booking your tickets in advance, as there can be immense queues and crowds once in the Uffizi, ultimately making it less enjoyable and more frustrating.

 Tip: The queues for the Uffizi are long.
 To save time you can either buy a timed entrance ticket beforehand or book a guided tour.

 Here are some great options: